aljedaxi/cocktails/pages/Bright-Lights.md

 - Steps
 	- Add the tequila, sotol, verjus, syrup and bitters into a mixing glass with ice and [[stir]] until well-chilled.
 	- Strain into a [[rocks glass]] over fresh ice.
-	- Garnish with an orange twist and a grapefruit twist. *Rosé cava syrup: Add 3 cups rosé cava and 1 cup raw acacia honey into a pot over low heat and stir until honey is dissolved.
-Remove from heat and allow to cool before using.
-Will keep, tightly covered and refrigerated, for up to 1 month.
+	- Garnish with an orange twist and a grapefruit twist.